2011 National League Championship Series: Game 1

 Game 1 would be a back-and-forth affair.
 The Cardinals manufactured a run in the first with a walk by Jon Jay, a single by Albert Pujols, and a two-out single from Matt Holliday.
 The Brewers answered with a two-run home run from Ryan Braun after a walk in the bottom half.
 The Cardinals would go ahead in the fourth on a David Freese three-run home run and would add on a run with a Lance Berkman single in the fifth.
 The Brewers came storming back in the fifth.
 The inning began with a Corey Hart single and a Jerry Hairston Jr. double.
 Braun then hit a ground-rule double, making the score 5–4.
 Prince Fielder put the Brewers ahead with a two-run home run and after Octavio Dotel relieved starter Jaime García, Yuniesky Betancourt hit another two-run home run to make it 8–5 Brewers.
-A Pujols double-play grounder in the seventh off of Takashi Saito would make it 8–6 (the run charged to starter Zack Greinke), but the Brewers got the run back with a Jonathan Lucroy RBI single in the bottom half off of Kyle McClellan.
+A Pujols double-play grounder in the seventh off Takashi Saito would make it 8–6 (the run charged to starter Zack Greinke), but the Brewers got the run back with a Jonathan Lucroy RBI single in the bottom half off Kyle McClellan.
 Francisco Rodríguez would pitch a scoreless eighth inning and John Axford would get the save in the ninth as the Brewers took Game 1, 9–6.